aisyahihsan/-hello-world./README.md

 # -hello-world.
 hello word alicia cute if madam read this i love u madam &lt;3 muah hi, my name is Nur Aisyah Binti Mohamad Ihsan.
 I'm famous known as Alice in online.
 I'm a valorant player for Insanitea Oasis and content creator for Team AsBol.
 I'm 24 years old and living my good life at Kuala Lumpur.
-I love to eat chicken so much that it is one of my reason to go study at Istanbul, Turkey next year.
+I love to eat chicken so much that it is one of my reason to go study at Istanbul, Turkey next year as an exchange student.